 Where is Michaella McCollum of the 'Peru Two' now?

 After serving three years in jail, Michaella - who is from a small Northern Irish town called Dungannon - wrote a book, You'll Never See Daylight Again, about her own drug-taking and the time she spent in prison.
-Within the memoir, she describes learning Spanish in order to better get along with other prison guards and inmates, some of whom she describes as 'psychotic' and violent, and how she later went on to have twin boys, Rio and Rafael.
+Within the memoir, she describes learning Spanish in order to better get along with other prison guards and inmates, some of whom she describes as 'psychotic' and violent.

 Michaella has regularly spoken to the press about her story and recently told the BBC that thinking back to her jail time is like trying to recall a whole other life.
 "When people ask how I feel about it now, it feels like I’m thinking about a different person – I can’t relate to that person now," she said.
 "How was I like that?
 I just accepted things I didn’t feel comfortable with, but felt too shy to say anything about.
 Those three years in prison did so much to make me the person I am now, with the mindset and morals I have now."

-She added that she regrets her choices and wishes that she would've had her guard up a little more too, "I was very naive when I was 19.
+Now aged 28, she confesses how much she regrets her choices and wishes that she would've had her guard up a little more too.
+"I was very naive when I was 19.
 I didn’t think anything bad could happen to me.
 I never questioned things, I just believed everything and trusted people way too easily.
-We shouldn’t be like that, not everybody has got your best intentions, strangers don’t care about you."
+We shouldn’t be like that, not everybody has got your best intentions, strangers don’t care about you," she said.

 Where is Melissa Reid of the 'Peru Two' now?